farajabien/open-market-research/README.md

 A public, structured repository of market research studies:

-- Contributors paste or upload their research.
+- Contributors paste their raw research data (interviews, surveys, notes).
-- An **LLM-powered pipeline** formats submissions into a validated JSON schema.
+- Our **AI-powered structuring** automatically formats submissions into validated JSON.
 - Studies are searchable, filterable, and downloadable (JSON/CSV/PDF).
 - Founders get contributor profiles and can link studies to their projects.
 - Everything is **free, open-source, and versioned in Git**.